sp4ce-cowboy/tp/docs/DeveloperGuide.md

 ---

-## Instructions for manual testing
+## Appendix: Instructions for manual testing
 ### Initial launch
 1. Download the jar file (`unicash.jar`) and copy it into an empty folder
 2. Open a terminal and navigate to the folder